kaden-saucedo/kaden-saucedo.github.io/teaching.md

      alt="Teaching in front of a Chalkboard"
      style="float:left; width:225px; margin:0 15px 15px 0; border-radius:18px">

 I am currently an instructor and teaching assistant in the Department of Mathematics at the University of Georgia.
-I have taught both precalculus and calculus, and I enjoy helping students build a solid conceptual foundation that makes later courses in mathematics and the sciences more accessible.

-I value clear explanations, well-chosen examples, and a classroom environment where students feel comfortable asking questions and working through mistakes.
-My goal is to help students see mathematics as something coherent and understandable, rather than a collection of disconnected rules.
+I approach teaching mathematics with the goal of helping students think carefully, justify their ideas, and build confidence in their own reasoning.
+In my courses, I emphasize that mathematics is not just about getting the right answer, but about understanding why a method works and when it should be used.
+Algebra is an important tool in these courses, but I try to keep it in the background so that students can focus on the underlying concepts and learn to recognize them on their own.
+A course is successful, in my view, when students leave believing that they are capable of working through new problems independently, even when the material feels challenging.

+To support this, I structure my classes around active work and discussion rather than lecture.
+Students engage with new material before class, and class time is spent working through problems together, comparing approaches, and discussing why certain ideas apply.
+I encourage students to share incomplete thoughts, make guesses, and work through mistakes openly.
+Misunderstandings—especially misreading a problem or choosing the wrong approach—often lead to the most productive conversations and help clarify the structure of the material.
+In the classroom, I aim to be an active presence: listening to students’ ideas, asking guiding questions, and working through problems alongside them.
+I try to create an environment where students feel supported in struggling with difficult ideas and where persistence, careful reasoning, and honest engagement are valued more than quick answers.
 <br>

 ---